+Revenue Recognition.
 In May 2014, the FASB issued authoritative guidance that requires revenue recognition to depict the transfer of promised goods or services to a customer in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 This new standard will supersede most current revenue recognition guidance, including industry-specific guidance.
 Entities will have the option of using either a full retrospective or modified retrospective approach to adopting the guidance.
 Under the modified approach, an entity would recognize the cumulative effect of initially applying the guidance with an adjustment to the opening balance of retained earnings in the period of adoption.
 In addition, the modified approach will require additional disclosures.
 In August 2015, the FASB issued an amendment to defer the effective date by one year and allow entities to early adopt no earlier than the original effective date.
-With this amendment, the guidance will be effective for Applied in the first quarter of fiscal 2019.
-Subsequent to the amendment, the FASB issued additional clarifying implementation guidance.
-Applied is currently evaluating the effect of this new guidance on Applied's financial position, results of operations and its ongoing financial reporting, including the selection of a transition method.
+With this amendment, the guidance will be effective for Applied in the first quarter of fiscal 2019, which is the Company's planned adoption date.
+In fiscal 2016, Applied established a project steering committee and cross-functional implementation team to identify potential differences that would result from applying the requirements of the new standard to Applied's revenue contracts.
+In addition, the implementation team is also responsible for identifying and implementing changes to business processes, systems and controls to support recognition and disclosure under the new standard.
+Applied is continuing to evaluate the effect of this new guidance on Applied's financial position, results of operations and its ongoing financial reporting, including the selection of a transition method.